heldner/purge-gmail-updates/README.md

 # Purge gmail Updates

-This gscript prune emails in gmail box, that is not in inbox.
+This gscript prune emails, which labled "Updates" in gmail box, that is not in inbox.